College of Education

 Applicability of transfer credit to meet specific degree requirements depends on the major selected by the transfer student.
 The transfer student should review the Transfer Credit policy in the Admission section of this catalog and meet with their academic advisor to determine final transfer credit eligibility for the selected program of study.

 All candidates for licensure must successfully complete the Praxis II, Principles of Learning and Teaching, except those taking a Praxis II subject assessment that contains a pedagogy section.
-These are math, life/earth science, physical/earth science, Spanish and English.
+These are math, life science, physical science, Spanish and English.
 Teacher candidates must also successfully complete the appropriate specialty area exams of Praxis II.
 Scores must be sent directly from the Educational Testing Service to Arkansas Tech University.

 Please refer to Item E under the “Requirements for Baccalaureate Degrees”.